 - Disable unnecessary system services to improve performance & gaming experience

-Here is how to use the System Refixer to clear cache data on your computer:
+Here is how to use the System Refixer to delete cache files in Windows 10:

-Step 2: Run it, on the main interface click Scan button to process.
+2. Run it, on the main interface click Scan button to proceed.

-Step 3: After the scanning process is completed, all cache files stored or your computer will be displayed.
-Then click on Clean to clear all selected cache files in one go.
+3. After the scanning process is completed, all cache files stored on your computer will be displayed.
+Then click on Clean to clear all selected junk files.